martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 - `build.gradle.kts`
 - [Notebooks](https://kotlinlang.org/docs/kotlin-notebook-overview.html)

-I wrote about the [state of Kotlin scripting in May 2020](https://mbonnin.medium.com/may-2020-the-state-of-kotlin-scripting-99cb6cc57db1), it was high time to make a small refresher!
+I wrote about the [state of Kotlin scripting in May 2020](https://mbonnin.medium.com/may-2020-the-state-of-kotlin-scripting-99cb6cc57db1), this felt like the perfect opportunity  to make a small refresher!
 Let's see how you can use `*.main.kts` files today, in November 2024!
+And what's in stock for the future of Kotlin scripting.

 # What are `*.main.kts` scripts?